moorepants/learn-multibody-dynamics/generalized-forces.rst

    \bar{M} = & \frac{{}^N d\bar{H}}{dt} \quad \textrm{ where }
    \bar{H} = \breve{I}^{B/B_o} \cdot {}^N\bar{\omega}^{B}

-The left hand side contains the forces, moments, and torques (3.) acting on the rigid body and the right hand side contains the kinematics (1.) and the mass distribution (2.).
+The left hand side of the above equations describes the forces, moments, and torques (3.) acting on the rigid body and the right hand side describes the kinematics (1.) and the mass distribution (2.).

 .. _Newton-Euler Equations of Motion: https://en.wikipedia.org/wiki/Newton%E2%80%93Euler_equations

-For a set of particles and rigid bodies that make up a multibody system, defined with generalized coordinates, generalized speeds, and constraints, the generalized speeds characterize completely the motion of the system.
+For a set of particles and rigid bodies that make up a multibody system defined with generalized coordinates, generalized speeds, and constraints, the generalized speeds characterize completely the motion of the system.
 The velocities and angular velocities of every particle and rigid body in the